5 Hockey Biographies/Scouting Sheets: Ovi,Bure,Crosby,De Haan, Kadri

 Our first year here at The Hockey Writers is winding down.
 We started up this past January 7th and have had the good fortune of attracting some great hockey writers.
 Over the next couple of weeks I’ll be showing off some of the best of our first 1500 posts.
-We’ll start with a collection of biographies/scouting sheets.
+We’ll start with a collection of biographies/profiles.

 Why not start off with the game’s two most talked about players.
 The electrifying Ovechkin and his nemesis, Stanly Cup Champion Sidney Crosby.